 To start, I tore off two sheets of heavy duty aluminum foil and placed the beets on one sheet and the unpeeled garlic on the other.

 Drizzled them boil with oil and then folded up the sides of the foil so they looked like purses.
-Place them into a 400° oven; the beets should roast 40-50 minutes or until fork tender.
+Place them into your preheated oven; the beets should roast 40-50 minutes or until fork tender.
 And the garlic only needs 25 minutes.
 Allow both beets and garlic to cool before peeling.

 I have a kitchen towel dedicated to rubbing the beets skin off, but you can use paper towels instead.
 Once peeled, quarter them and add them into your food processor.